Unidata/thredds-docker/README.md

 ## TDM

 The [THREDDS Data Manager](https://docs.unidata.ucar.edu/tds/5.4/userguide/tdm_ref.html) (TDM) creates indexes for GRIB featureCollections, in a process separate from the TDS.
 It is a specialized utility typically employed in scenarios where the TDS is serving real-time data from the Unidata IDD (e.g., GFS Quarter Degree Analysis) and is referenced in the [docker-compose.yml](docker-compose.yml) in this repository.
 In most scenarios, you can comment out the TDM section.
 The TDM Docker container [is in its own repository](https://github.com/Unidata/tdm-docker) where you can find instructions on how to run it.

+<a id="h-90623D0B"></a>

+## netCDF

+This Docker project includes the installation of the netCDF-c project to allow for the downloading of netCDF files using the [NetCDF Subset Service](https://docs.unidata.ucar.edu/tds/current/userguide/netcdf_subset_service_ref.html).

 <a id="h-1559ED59"></a>